United States Agency for International Development

 September 19 2011 | USAID and the Ad Council launched the 'Famine, War, and Drought' (FWD) campaign to raise awareness about the severe drought in East Africa.
 The campaign involved TV and internet ads, social media initiatives, and featured celebrity endorsements from Geena Davis, Uma Thurman, Josh Hartnett, and Chanel Iman.
 Corporations like Cargill, General Mills, and PepsiCo also supported the campaign to encourage Americans to support humanitarian relief efforts and explore broader solutions through the Feed the Future global initiative. |

-This contents of the box above is based on material from the Wikipedia article United States Agency for International Development, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles United States Agency for International Development & United States Energy Association, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.